mayurc137/Automatic-Events-Webhook-Demo/README.md

-# Automatic Webhook Demo App
+# Automatic Events Webhook Demo App

-A node.js app to demonstrate the use of the [Automatic Webhook API](https://developer.automatic.com/api-reference/#real-time-events).
+A node.js app to demonstrate the use of webhooks with the [Automatic Events API](https://developer.automatic.com/api-reference/#real-time-events).
 It maps realtime location events on a map.

 This app listens to events for all authorized users of this app via a webhook URL.
 It then sends each logged-in user's events to their browser via a websocket connection.
 The result is that users can see a realtime stream of their own vehicle events.